Trade Credit Explained

 Installment Credit

 If you have taken out a standard loan, you are probably familiar with this kind of repayment.
-With installment loans or credit, the debtor will repay the trade credit in equal installments.
+With installment financing or credit, the debtor will repay the trade credit in equal installments.
 What those installments will look like will depend on the agreement set forth.

 Revolving Credit Lines